CertainUser/Machine-Learning/Image-Classification/README.md

 # Instructions #
 - Clone this folder or the entire repository

 - Consider downloading mentioned dataset and putting it in this directory.
-Rename the dataset as "intel_image_dataset".
+Rename it as "intel_image_dataset".
-Directory tree should look like this:
+Dataset directory tree should look like this:
 ```
 ...
   │